siggi-learn/learnblocks/README.md

 ## Add a new component

 Run `yarn gen:pkg` and enter a name (lowercase) and a description for the component you'd like to implement.
-Run `yarn start` to start storybook.
+Run `yarn start` to start if it was not already started storybook.
 You should see your component in the storybook.
 Edit the files generated at `packages/{{componentName}}/src` to implement your component.

 # Attribution